EricLindskog/REEFT-360/README.md

-# 360 video emulator
+# Introduction

-This repo contains the vital files of the 360 video emulator.
+A repository containing the source code of the tool presented in the paper *"REEFT-360: Real-time Emulation and Evaluation Framework for Tile-based 360 Streaming under Time-varying Conditions"*.

-It utilises compute shaders in order to emulate quality levels and tiling.
+It is under the GNU GPL 3.0 license and the result data from the experiments can be seen in the *experiments_data* folder.
+The tool utilises compute shaders in order to emulate different quality levels and tiling of the video and as such a fairly powerful GPU is recommended, especially when using videos with higher framerates.

-It is recommended that you have some experience with c# or java as some editing of the code will be required.
+It is recommended that you have some experience with c# or java before using (or modifying) the tool, as some editing of the code will be required.

 # How to set up (in order):